PainScience.com Audio Articles

 Many audio versions of blog posts

 I also started recording audio versions of some blog posts for members in early 2022.
 These are much shorter than the featured articles listed above, but they will soon also greatly outnumber the audio versions of the featured articles.
-As of mid 2022, there are 14 of those.
+A year later, there are now 27 of those, and I’m continuing to add more.
 Audio versions are clearly marked by 🔈 in the blog index.
+Those audio versions are not downloadable, but use a player embedded in the post, visible to logged-in members.

 Two audio books too